cmembrez/robot-butler-themed-service/README.md

 We describe in this section the three protocols used in our communication and give an overall code snippet in the end.

 #### MQTT
 In the context of a themed cafe, the client sends her order with her table location to the robot.
 For such light communications, we opted for the MQTT protocol.
-The broker is set up on the Pi4 using the mosquitto package and (paho-mqtt library)[https://pypi.org/project/paho-mqtt/].
+The broker is set up on the Pi4 using the mosquitto package and [paho-mqtt library](https://pypi.org/project/paho-mqtt/).
 The phone app is used to publish onto a given topic, say clientOrder, the table where the user is and which is the target toward which the robot will go.

 After receiving the frame from the ESP32 (c.f.
 WebSocket section below), the Pi4 analyzes the frame to
 1. Recognize face